 Index funds have also grown in popularity since 2006 (the earliest data in the BrightScope database).
-43 In 2006, 79 percent of large 401(k) plans in the BrightScope database offered index funds, and 17 percent of plan assets were invested in such products (Exhibit 2.12).
-The use of index funds increased to 94 percent of large 401(k) plans and 37 percent of assets in 2018.
+In 2006, 79 percent of large 401(k) plans in the BrightScope database offered index funds, and 17 percent of plan assets were invested in such products (Exhibit 2.12).
+The use of index funds increased to 95 percent of large 401(k) plans and 39 percent of assets in 2019.
 Although the percentage of large 401(k) plans offering index funds increased for all plan asset groups, smaller plans experienced larger increases (Exhibit 2.13, upper panel).
 As a result, index funds are widely offered across large 401(k) plans.
-More than 95 percent of large 401(k) plans with more than \$10 million in plan assets offered index funds in their plan lineups in 2018, and 82 percent of large 401(k) plans with less than \$1 million offered them.
+More than 95 percent of large 401(k) plans with more than \$10 million in plan assets offered index funds in their plan lineups in 2019, and 85 percent of large 401(k) plans with less than \$1 million offered them.

 Index funds also generally claimed a greater share of assets in larger 401(k) plans in the sample than in smaller plans.
-On average, 36.9 percent of large 401(k) assets in the BrightScope database were invested in index funds in 2018, but this fraction ranged from 28.2 percent of assets in plans with less than \$1 million in plan assets to 41.3 percent of assets in plans with more than \$1 billion (Exhibit 2.13, lower panel).
-Similarly, 26.1 percent of assets in plans with fewer than 100 participants were invested in index funds, compared with 40.7 percent of assets in plans with 10,000 participants or more (Exhibit 2.9, lower panel).
+On average, 39.4 percent of large 401(k) assets in the BrightScope database were invested in index funds in 2019, but this fraction varied across plan size, ranging from 30.2 percent of assets in plans with more than \$10 million to less than \$50 million in plan assets to 43.3 percent of assets in plans with more than \$1 billion (Exhibit 2.13, lower panel).